-You may get pneumonia simply because you encounter an organism that you breathe into your lungs.
-Whether or not you get sick depends on the contagiousness of the organism, the number of organisms you inhaled, and the ability of your immune system to fight infections.
+You may get pneumonia through a simple encounter with an organism that you breathe into your lungs.
+Whether or not illness occurs depends several factors, including the contagiousness of the organism, the number of organisms that are inhaled, and the ability of the immune system to fight infections.

 In the United States, pneumonia is a very common illness, especially among people who are elderly.

 What are the risk factors for pneumonia?What are the symptoms of pneumonia?How is pneumonia diagnosed?What are the treatments for pneumonia?Are there screening tests for pneumonia?How can I reduce my risk of pneumonia?What questions should I ask my doctor?Where can I get more information about pneumonia?

 Community-acquired pneumonia in adults.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 25, 2013.
 Accessed April 3, 2013.